Darktable: Masks

 Support for drawn masks was added in Darktable version 1.4, allowing application of effects to manually specified areas of an image.
-There are five mask types available: brush, circle, ellipse, bezier path, and gradient; all are resizable, allow fade-out radius for smooth blending and can have their opacity controlled.
+There are five mask types available: brush, circle, ellipse, Bézier path, and gradient; all are resizable, allow fade-out radius for smooth blending and can have their opacity controlled.
 An arbitrary number of masks can be created and are collected into a "mask manager" on the left hand side of the darkroom UI.

 Color

 Darktable has built-in ICC profile support for sRGB, Adobe RGB, XYZ and linear RGB color spaces.

 Importing and exporting

-Raw image formats, JPEG, HDR and PFM images can be imported from disk or camera, and exported to disk, Picasa Web Albums, Flickr, email, and to a simple HTML-based web gallery as JPEG, PNG, TIFF, WebP, PPM, PFM and EXR images.
+Raw image formats, JPEG, HDR and PFM images can be imported from disk or camera, and exported to disk, Picasa Web Albums, email, and to a simple HTML-based web gallery as JPEG, PNG, JPEG XL, TIFF, WebP, PPM, PFM and EXR images.
 Images can be exported to Wikimedia Commons using an external plugin.